Peter Tatchell – Director

 Pliny Soocoormanee – Executive Officer to Peter Tatchell

-Pliny coordinated the ESRC (Economic and Social Research Council) seminar series on global citizenship at the University of Wolverhampton, where he was nominated ‘Friendly Face’.
-He holds an MA in International Business, specialising in cross-cultural issues, management & leadership, a BSc (Hons) in Economics & Finance and a Dip in Sumerian and Mesopotamian Civilisation.
+Pliny coordinated the ESRC (Economic and Social Research Council) seminar series on global citizenship at the University of Wolverhampton.
+During this time, he was recognized as a ‘Friendly Face.’
+He holds an MA in International Business, specializing in cross-cultural issues, management, and leadership, a BSc (Hons) in Economics and Finance, and a Dip in Sumerian and Mesopotamian Civilization.

 He was nominated as an LGBT role model at the National Diversity Award.
-As part of GIN, he won an NDA award.
-He was a finalist for the University of Wolverhampton Alumni Award and for the GG2 Leadership & Diversity Award.
+Furthermore, he secured an NDA award as part of Gay Indian Network.
+His contributions were also acknowledged when he became a finalist for the University of Wolverhampton Alumni Award and for the GG2 Leadership & Diversity Award.